NEMESIS is a general-purpose radiative transfer and retrieval code, written in FORTRAN, designed to be applicable

 RADTRAN

-RADTRAN is a general purpose planetary radiative transfer model for computing
+RADTRAN is a general purpose FORTRAN planetary radiative transfer model for computing

 the transmission of atmospheric paths and/or the radiances emitted by